cds-snc/gcds-utility/README.md

 ## Documentation

-You can find the full documentation for GC Design System Utility on [https://design-system.alpha.canada.ca/en/css-shortcuts/](https://design-system.alpha.canada.ca/en/css-shortcuts/).
+You can find the full documentation on the GC Design System CSS Shortcuts at [https://design-system.alpha.canada.ca/en/css-shortcuts/](https://design-system.alpha.canada.ca/en/css-shortcuts/).

 ## Installation